Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/12-qna-maker.md

 5. In the **Answer** box, type `The Microsoft Certified Professional program enables you to validate and prove your skills with Microsoft technologies.` Then press **Enter** and click **Submit** to add the question (including alternative phrasing) and answer to the knowledge base.

-    In some cases, it makes sense to enable the user to follow up on answer to create a *multi-turn* conversation that enables the user to iteratively refine the question to get to the answer they need.
+    >**Note:** In some cases, it makes sense to enable the user to follow up on answer to create a *multi-turn* conversation that enables the user to iteratively refine the question to get to the answer they need.

 6. Under the answer you entered for the certification question, select **&#65291; Add follow-up prompts**.